Every year tons of new products launch in the market, but many go down terribly due to poorly conceived marketing strategies.

 - How will you know if your plan worked?

-- How will you keep your target market to remain loyal to you?
+- How will you keep your target market loyal to you?

 - What if it doesn’t work?
 Do you have a backup plan?

-If you already have worked out all, by all means, go ahead with your project!
+If you already have it worked out, all, by all means, go ahead with your project!
 If you haven’t, consider the above ten things when preparing your marketing strategy.